TechforTrade/Thunderhead-Filament-Extruder/README.md

 <img src="./img/Extruder_Components.jpg" width="800" align="middle">

 1. **Control Box** - Contains the power supply, Arduino, and other circuitry needed to operate the extruder.
 Note: Other components such as the starve feeder and diameter sensors have their own control circuitry.
 2. **Starve Feeder**- Used to add flakes to the extruder at a constent rate.
+The starve feeder has its own controller and communicates with the main microcontroller via IIC.
 Subcomponents are:
    1. Hopper - Holdes flake ready to be extruded
    2. Vibratory Conveyer - Moves flake to the balance and keeps flake from bridging, and rat holing.
    3. Balance - Weighs out small portions of flake and then delivers them to the extruder at a constant rate.
 Feedback from the balance controls the vibratory conveyer.